mov-rax/zig-validate/docs/DynamicDispatch.md

 The above shows an `Animal` vtable that both `Human` and `Dog` implement.
 Any `Animal` can access fields within its parent struct using `@fieldParentPtr`.

-`vtableify` turns a struct filled with function definitions into a vtable with fields that point to those definitions.
+`validate.dynamic` turns a struct filled with function definitions into a vtable with fields that point to those definitions.

-It is preferrable to use static dispatch using `ValidateWith` or `validateWithMerged` instead of `vtableify` whenever speed and safety is preferred (as the types are validated to work at runtime), where `vtableify` (currently) does not.
+It is preferrable to use static dispatch using `validate.static` or `validate.staticFnOverride` instead of `validate.dynamic` whenever speed is paramount.